ozpaulb/tzumi_utils/tz_upload/README.md

 If the sha1 hash matches what was expected, then the server responds with **"CHECK"**.
 Otherwise, it responds with **"UCHEC"** indicating an error.

 On a successful upload, the server will then run **"tar xzvf"** on the received image (in "/tmp").
-The .tgz file should have a single top-level directory with an "install" script inside, for example "installer/install.sh".
+The .tgz file should have a single top-level directory with an "install.sh" script inside, for example "installer/install.sh".

 After the file is un-tarred, the server will run the **"/tmp/{directoryname}/install.sh"** script.
 If the script wants to return a result back to the client, it should write it to a file called **"/tmp/run_result"**.
 I believe the size of this result is limited - maybe to 4 bytes (so, maybe a numeric code and nothing more can be written here)